Pilgrim Stitchers PRACTICAL NEEDLEWORK COURSE

 Pilgrim Stitchers runs an annual short course in needlework taking as the subject an item of specialised nature, frequently of historical interest.
 In most cases the original is not available to the public but will be seen during the event.
 These courses take place in UK but Sue is also available to teach at your events, not just in UK.
 Click here for more information..

-Our days will finish with our wonderful extravaganza over 2 hours, of viewing pieces from the archives, close up and personal with permission to take photographs.
+Our days will finish with an extravaganza of viewing from the archives, close up and personal with permission to take photographs.

-To register for the course, please visit the Registration page from Janary 1st 2018 and I look forward to seeing many of our old friends in September next year.
+To register for the course, please visit the Registration page from January 25th 2020 and I look forward to welcoming many of our old friends joining us again.

-The seminar will be limited to 14 participants on a first come, first served basis and will commence with dinner on the evening of Tuesday September 11th and finish at 16.00 on Friday September 14th 2018.
+The seminar will be limited to 14 participants on a first come, first served basis and will commence with dinner on the evening of Tuesday September 22nd and finishing at 16.00 on Friday September 25th 2020.

-The cost for this extraordinary event will be £415 for the three days, and
+The cost for this extraordinary event will be £415 for the three days and preceding dinner.

 Visitors to date: